groupdocs-signature/GroupDocs.Signature-Products/content/signature/nodejs-java/qrcode/jpeg.en.md

         ```javascript {style=abap}
         const signatureLib = require('@groupdocs/groupdocs.signature')

-        // Instantiate a Signature object with the document path
+        // Create a Signature instance and pass the document path
-        const signature = new signatureLib.Signature('input.xlsx');
+        const signature = new signatureLib.Signature('input.jpeg');

-        // Utilize BarcodeSignOptions to integrate a barcode into the document
+        // Leverage QrCodeSignOptions to insert a QR-Code into the document
+        // Create QR code sign options
-        const options = new signatureLib.BarcodeSignOptions('Business data');
+        const options = new signatureLib.QrCodeSignOptions('Text Content');

-        // Configure the barcode type and additional parameters
-        options.setEncodeType(signatureLib.BarcodeTypes.Code128);
+        // Store the document with the newly added QR-Code
+        options.setEncodeType(signatureLib.QrCodeTypes.QR);
         options.setLeft(100);
         options.setTop(100);

-        // Save the signed document
+        // Store the document with the newly added QR-Code
-        signature.sign('output.xlsx', options);
+        signature.sign('output.jpeg', options);
         ```

 ############################# More features ############################